reef-technologies/handbook/README.md

 ### 6.2 Communication channels

 When you need to contact one of Reef teammates you have three communication channels: slack, SMS and phone.
 First, we try to connect each other via slack.
 Then you can contact via phone and finally SMS or the other way around: SMS then phone.
 Everyone has a descripion "phone -> SMS" or "SMS -> phone" under his/her picture in slack.
 Please choose which sequence suits you better and we will respect this.
-Please check and expect ours (contact preferences).
+We expect you to respect our contact preferences too.

+We don't really use email for communications, some people don't check it too often.
+If you need to be sure that someone sees your email, ping them on slack.

 ### 6.3 Instant messengers